bright/new-www/content/blog/join-cocoaheads-tricity-in-october.md

 published: true
 language: en
 ---
 **CocoaHeads Tricity is back!
 Sign up for a free event celebrating all things iOS!
 Listen to talks about AI-Powered iOS Coding and SwiftUI Coordinators.
-See you in Gdansk on October 6.**
+See you in Gdańsk on October 6.**

 <div className="image">![CocoaHeads Tricity 32](/images/cocoaheads-32-6th-october-2025.png "CocoaHeads Tricity 32")</div>